Abellpythin/Group-5_netwoking_Term-Project/ReadMe/README.md

 > 3. If File and Printer sharing was off and you turned it off,
 > make sure to restart your device.

-# Steps to Running Program
+# Steps to Running P2P Network
-> Go to terminal and type "ipconfig getifaddr en0" (or for windows
+> 1. Go to terminal and type "ipconfig getifaddr en0" (or for windows
-> "ipconfig" and find the I)
+> "ipconfig" and find the IPv4 Address).
+This will be your IP address.
+> 2. Next make sure you have another peer's IP address and port
+> number.
+> 3. Any files you want available for download, put in the Files folder
+>of your IDE.
+> 4. Follow the on-screen instructions

+# For A-lee-a when you do documentation
+> In case I forget, I'll list the major processes here.
+>

 ### Computer Networking Term Project
 ![img.png](img.png)